-This year the 2020 All-National Honor Ensemble (ANHE) Symphony Orchestra will perform alongside five other All-National Honor Ensembles in Orlando, Florida.
+The 2022 All-National Honor Ensembles (ANHE) Symphony Orchestra will rehearse and perform November 3–6, in National Harbor, Maryland, with five other All-National Honor Ensembles.
 Nobuyoshi Yasuda will lead the Symphony Orchestra.
 Learn more about Nobuyoshi Yasuda here.
 Here, Yasuda shares some of his thoughts on music education, conducting, and the upcoming ANHE Symphony Orchestra.

 When did you first fall in love with music?

 My parents told me that as a baby I always loved sound and music.
 There is a memory that everyday I was listening to my favorite song, about three minutes long—listening over and over again with the 45-speed record player.
 One day my mother was curious how many times I listened to it.
 After she counted one hundred times, I still demanded her to play it.
 Can you imagine that my mother had to drop the needle on the record every time so I could listen to the song?

 What inspired you to become a conductor?
 Describe the process in getting to where you are today.

 When I entered a college, I joined the university orchestra.
 Immediately I was blown away by the power of sound from the orchestra.
 As a violin player ’til then, I played only violin solo pieces and string ensembles, but never played in a symphony orchestra.

 I still remember the chill of playing Tchaikovsky Symphony No. 5, powerful sound of brass instruments, colorful tone of woodwinds.
 Since then, my desire to become a conductor started to grow.
 And I picked up an orchestra score of “TheRite of Spring” by Stravinsky and began to study the score with my hope that someday I would conduct this piece!
 Then the dream came true in the spring of 2001.